 As a first-year student, you'll live in one of the residential neighborhoods called Yards, which are located at the geographic and historic center of College life.

 First-year students are required to live on campus, and the College and the First-Year Experience Office share the goal of ensuring that every first-year student will be able to live in Harvard-affiliated housing.
 We also recognize the importance of the first year in building a sense of class identity.

 One of the most rewarding experiences for first-year students is the opportunity to be a part of a close-knit residential community.
 Your dorm's entryway will be made up of between 20 and 40 students who will share your floor or another designated area within a building.

-Accommodations range from eighteenth-century buildings, which housed the earliest Harvard students as well as George Washington's troops, to our newest twentieth-century accommodations in Canaday Hall, DeWolfe, and The Inn.
+Accommodations range from eighteenth-century buildings, which housed the earliest Harvard students as well as George Washington's troops, to our newest twentieth-century accommodations in Canaday Hall.
 Most dorms have suites with two to four bedrooms and a common room and house between three and six students.
 A few have private bathrooms, but most share bathrooms with other suites.
 We assign students to suites rather than to specific bedrooms.
 In almost any suite, you should expect to share a bedroom for at least part of the year.
 Some dorms contain doubles, usually one fairly large room with a shared bath.
 Very few singles are available.
 All dorms and Harvard Yard are smoke-free.

 You will receive an email with your housing assignment at the end of July or the first week of August.